Fundamental Factorization of a GLSM, Part I: Construction: Admissible resolutions of GLSMs

 \subsection{Admissible resolutions}

-Admissible resolutions are special resolutions of $\mathbb{R}\pi_*\cV$ on $S$ satisfying three conditions, see Definition \ref{admissible}.
-We prove that the first condition is valid over any base Artin stack $S\ra\fM_{g,r}(B\Gamma)_{\log}$ for which the map $\pi:\cC\ra S$ is projective, see \S \ref{cond1}.
+Admissible resolutions are special resolutions of $\mathbb{R}\pi_*\cV$ on $S$ satisfying three conditions (see Definition \ref{admissible}).
+We prove that the first condition is valid over any base Artin stack $S\ra\fM_{g,r}(B\Gamma)_{\log}$ for which the map $\pi ':\cC ' \ra S$ is projective where $\cC'$ is the universal coarse curve over $S$, so that $\pi'$ is a representable morphism (see \S \ref{cond1}).
 However, to obtain the second and third conditions, we need to work over a Deligne--Mumford stack $S$ whose coarse moduli space is projective over an affine, as we show in \S \ref{ss:sc}.
 In \S \ref{PVconst}, we explain how to construct a fundamental factorization from an admissible resolution.